AI experts sharing free tutorials to accelerate your business.

 Purpose

-Walk through Manual J residential load calculation inputs step-by-step, flag common sizing mistakes, and produce a preliminary load estimate with equipment sizing recommendations — before the formal quote.
-Designed to catch oversizing errors, validate field measurements, and give techs and estimators confidence in their numbers.
+Walk through Manual J residential (or Manual N light-commercial) load calculation inputs step-by-step, flag common sizing mistakes, and produce a preliminary load estimate with equipment sizing recommendations — before the formal quote.
+Designed to catch oversizing errors, validate field measurements, give techs and estimators confidence in their numbers, and survive the homeowner's now-routine post-visit AI check ("paste the tonnage recommendation into ChatGPT and ask if it's right").

 When to Use